-Area of Influence Action Indicator Target Supporting Institution (25) Priority Level 4.2.4 To contribute to the possible establishment of externally funded major projects under the auspices of IMO in support of the IMO Action Plan to Address Marine Plastic Litter from Ships, such as the IMO-FAO-Norway GloLitter Partnerships Project, and their subsequent implementation in the Mediterranean, as appropriate Number of CP contributing At least 3 To be defined Low 4.2.5 To increase awareness on and use of, if needed, the services made available by EMSA in support of the Transposition, Implementation, and Enforcement following the Ratification of International Conventions offered under the SAFEMED project % of CPs aware of such services 100% To be defined High 4.2.6 To increase awareness on and use of, if needed, the services developed and made available by EMSA with the aim to extend cooperation in the area of Directive 2002/59/EC - VTMIS (as amended) % of CPs aware of such services 100% To be defined High 4.3 Operations N/A N/A N/A N/A N/A INSTITUTION 4.4 Governance 4.4.1 To strengthen the capacity of individual coastal States to respond efficiently to pollution by marine plastic litter % of CPs having the capacity to respond efficiently to pollution by marine plastic litter 100% To be defined High 4.4.2 To implement specific actions to address marine plastic litter from ships in the Mediterranean arising from the Regional Plan on Marine Litter Management in the Mediterranean, the IMO Action Plan to Address Marine Plastic Litter from Ships, as well as other relevant plans or initiatives, including the forthcoming IMO Strategy on marine plastic litter from ships, as appropriate % of CPs having fully implemented relevant provisions of the: • Regional Plan on Marine Litter Management in the Mediterranean, • IMO Action Plan to Address Marine Plastic Litter from Ships 100% 100% To be defined High 4.4.3 To explore with the IMO and UNEP/MAP steps that could be taken within their respective mandates to establish synergies with a view to enhancing cooperation and coordination in implementing their respective plans or strategies on marine plastic litter from ships as well as other relevant plans or initiatives Number of meetings held 1 per year To be defined Medium 4.5 Ratification / Transposition 4.5.1 To ratify and implement MARPOL Annex V, to ensure its transposition into national law, and to cooperate to ensure full compliance with its provisions and as appropriate, actions from the IMO Action Plan on plastic litter and microplastics Transposition and implementation of related UNEA resolutions/provisions % of CPs having ratified, transposed and enforcing MARPOL Annex V 100% To be defined High
+Area of Influence Action Indicator Target Lead / Partner Priority Level INSTITUTION 4.4 Governance 4.4.1 To strengthen the capacity of individual coastal States to respond efficiently to pollution by marine plastic litter % of CPs having the capacity to respond efficiently to pollution by marine plastic litter 100% To be defined high 4.4.2 To implement specific actions to address marine plastic litter from ships in the Mediterranean arising from the Regional Plan on Marine Litter Management in the Mediterranean, the IMO Action Plan to Address Marine Plastic Litter from Ships, as well as other relevant plans or initiatives, including the forthcoming IMO Strategy on marine plastic litter from ships, as appropriate; % of CPs having fully implemented relevant provisions of the: - Regional Plan on Marine Litter Management in the Mediterranean, - IMO Action Plan to Address Marine Plastic Litter from Ships 100% To be defined high 4.4.3 To explore with the IMO and UNEP/MAP steps that could be taken within their respective mandates to establish synergies with a view to enhancing cooperation and coordination in implementing their respective plans or strategies on marine plastic litter from ships as well as other relevant plans or initiatives.
+Number of meetings held 1 per year To be defined medium 4.5 Ratification / Transposition 4.5.1 To ratify and implement MARPOL Annex V, to ensure its transposition into national law, and to cooperate to ensure full compliance with its provisions and as appropriate, actions from the IMO Action Plan on plastic litter and microplastics.
+4.5.2.Transposition and implementation of related UNEA resolutions/provisions. % of CPs having ratified, transposed and enforcing MARPOL Annex V 100% To be defined high